eisfabian/PACEtomo/README.md

 <summary>Changes</summary>

 #### PACEtomo.py [v1.9.3]
-- Added support for a `LDArea` entry in the targets file to collect a tilt series using the View or Search Low Dose area instead of Record (Low Dose area specific defocus offsets are considered).
+- Added support for a `LDArea` entry in the targets file to collect a tilt series using the View or Search Low Dose area instead of Record (see [Multi-magnification acquisition (BIGSMALL)](#multi-magnification-acquisition-bigsmall)).
 - Added `trackUseTrial` setting to use the Trial Low Dose area for the tracking tilt series (e.g. to allow for a different illuminated area).
 - Added automatic use of `AlignBetweenMags` when the pixel sizes of image and reference differ by more than 10%, with fallback to `AlignTo`.
 - Added support for non-square target montages: `tgtMntSize` now takes a list of odd numbers (e.g. `[3, 5]`) instead of a single integer.